Tricked-dev/tricked.dev/src/pages/about.md

 Through this i learned everything from networking to linux tooling & containers

+I recently switched my entire homelab from fedora to NixOS and have been having too much fun trying to do everything in the nix language and getting everything uniform it all working great though now!

 ### Long terms goals

 - Get drivers license
 - Move to Amsterdam
 - Get rich
+- Own ram